 View Enbridge's natural gas pipeline system information.

-In the Gulf of Mexico, we operate Enbridge Offshore Pipelines, through which we transport approximately 50 per cent of offshore deepwater natural gas production in the Gulf of Mexico, a prolific natural gas region.
 Enbridge Offshore Pipelines has interests in 13 transmission and gathering pipelines in five major pipeline corridors in Louisiana and Mississippi offshore waters.
-These pipelines include almost 2,400 kilometres (1,500 miles) of underwater pipe and offshore facilities and transport approximately 2.3 billion cubic feet per day.
+These pipelines include almost 1,500 miles (2,400 kilometres) of underwater pipe and offshore facilities and transport approximately 2.3 billion cubic feet per day.